 - 1. The cost of public ground transportation such as buses, subways, airport shuttles/limousines, ferries, tolls, and taxis are reimbursable when the expenses are incurred as part of approved State travel.
 Credit card fees charged by these services are reimbursable. - 2.
 Public transportation to and from the airport may be reimbursed with a receipt while on official state business. - 3.
 If utilizing Uber or Lyft type services, only a standard size vehicle is reimbursable with an itemized receipt.
 Premium or larger vehicles are not reimbursable.
 Agencies may reimburse tolls, surcharges, and fees (excluding wait time fees) when it is determined that these services are the most cost effective option.
 Wait time fees are not a reimbursable expense.
-Travelers should try to utilize the most economic ground transportation without incurring additional fees or surge pricing. - 4.
+Travelers should try to utilize the most economic ground transportation without incurring additional fees or surge pricing. - a.
+Uber Black, Uber Black XL, and Uber Premier are not reimbursable - b.
+Lyft Lux, Lyft Lux Black, and Lyft Lux Black XL are not reimbursable - 4.
 When travelers utilize a free shuttle service, a \$5.00 tip may be allowed (no receipt is required). - 5.
 Airport shuttles, taxis, and all other public transportation require a receipt for reimbursement.
 A driver's tip may be given and the tip must not exceed 20% of the total charge.
 The tip amount must be included on the receipt received from the driver/company. - 6.
 All other forms of public ground transportation other than those listed above are limited to \$10 per day when a receipt is not possible.
 Claims in excess of \$10 per day require a receipt.
-At an agency's discretion, the department head may implement an agency policy requiring receipts for all public transportation requests less than \$10 per day. - 7.
-To assist agencies with verification of taxi fares, you may contact the taxi company for an estimate or visit an online taxi fare estimator.
+At an agency's discretion, the department head may implement an agency policy requiring receipts for all public transportation requests less than \$10 per day.

+7. To assist agencies with verification of taxi fares, you may contact the taxi company for an estimate or visit an online taxi fare estimator.
 A traveler should obtain prior approval if multiple taxis will be used during a trip (not just to and from an airport).
 It may be in the agency's best interest to rent a vehicle rather than reimbursing multiple taxi expenses.